Apply to Degree Programme in Fine Arts (Bachelor + Master)

 • have demonstrated their language proficiency in the manner specified by the Academy.

 The applicant will be deemed eligible to apply if they have the required educational background, they have provided acceptable proof of sufficient language proficiency, and they have submitted the required application materials in accordance with the schedule set by the Academy.
-The applicant can be deemed conditionally eligible based on a certificate of previous studies if the education required for eligibility is assessed to be completed by the time the applicant accepts the study place.
+The applicant can be deemed conditionally eligible if the education required for eligibility is assessed to be completed by deadline for accepting the study place.

-In the admission process, the applicant’s ability in fine arts, as well as their orientation and aptitude for studying in the degree programme leading to bachelor’s and master’s degrees at the Academy of Fine Arts will be assessed.
-In the first phase, the assessment is based on the required application materials, which the applicant must have submitted by the close of the application period.
-In addition to these, the applicant’s work samples and their work during the admission course will be assessed in the second phase of the admission process.
+In the first phase, the student is assessed on the basis of the application submitted during the application period and the application material submitted by the set deadline.
+In addition to these, the applicant’s work samples and their work during the admission course and an interview will be assessed in the second phase of the admission process.

 Educational background